kubernetes/website/docs/admin/authorization/node.md

-In some deployments, kubelets have credentials that place them in the `system:nodes` group, but do not identify the particular node they are associated with, because they do not have a username in the `system:node:...` format.
+In some deployments, kubelets have credentials that place them in the `system:nodes` group, but do not identify the particular node they are associated with, because they do not have an username in the `system:node:...` format.
 These kubelets would not be authorized by the `Node` authorization mode, and would need to continue to be authorized via whatever mechanism currently authorizes them.